codezri/releasezri/README.md

  / _, _/  __/ /  __/ /_/ (__  )  __/ /__/ /  / /
 /_/ |_|\___/_/\___/\__,_/____/\___/____/_/  /_/

-Meaningful and minimalist release notes for developers
+ReleaseZri - Meaningful and minimalist release notes for developers
 ```

 Managing manual release notes is hard.
 Therefore, everyone tends to generate release notes from commit messages.
 But, you won't get a meaningful release note at the end.
 ReleaseZri offers you a simple strategy to maintain a human-friendly changelog and generate release notes automatically.
 It also gives you GitHub Action steps that you can simply copy-paste into your projects.